GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: System

-\textbf{IV.
-Text generation} Specifically, each graph is transformed into a proto-language, a concise, accurate, and machine-generated text description.
-This robotic yet precise description is then given as input to an LLM~\footnote{gpt-4o-2024-08-06}, which refines the output to produce more natural language without altering the core content (actors, events, order of actions).
-Since we have access to exact ground-truth graphs in this setting, we slightly modify the proto-language generation process to incorporate additional contextual details, such as the rooms where actions occur or the actors' genders.
-The resulting textual descriptions serve as input for the video captioning experiments (\hyperref[q2]{Q2}) and as text specifications for generating comparison videos with neural video generators (\hyperref[q1]{Q1}).
+We convert GEST representations into text using the two-stage approach proposed in~\cite{masala2025vision}: each graph is transformed into a proto-language, a concise machine-generated description, which an LLM\footnote{gpt-4o-2024-08-06} then refines into natural language without altering the core content (actors, events, order of actions), enriched with contextual details from the graph such as rooms and actor genders.
+The resulting descriptions serve as input for the captioning experiments (\hyperref[q2]{Q2}) and as prompts for the comparison videos (\hyperref[q1]{Q1}).